 Parkinson’s Disease: A Multidisciplinary Guide to Management, 1st Edition

-- Contributions from many members of the MDT including neurologists, geriatricians, nurses, physiotherapists, occupational therapists, speech and language therapists and psychologists
+- Clinician-led content provides perspectives of different members of the interdisciplinary team, including medics, nurses, physiotherapists, occupational therapists and psychologists

 - Includes practical advice and top tips enhance management of common problems

 - Includes best practice for Parkinson’s as well as Atypical Parkinsonian Syndromes - Progressive Supranuclear Palsy, Corticobasal Syndrome and Multiple System Atrophy

 - Includes management of falls and bone health, palliative care, management of inpatients